 The John Carter Garage

-A reminder of how the world has moved on, no longer do I 'service' our car, nor can I. Now the work of specialists.
+As a reminder of how the world has moved on, I no longer 'service' our car, nor can I. Now, it is the work of specialists.

 Memories of British Motoring